 Image Stabilization in the Nikon speak, and Vibration Compensation in the Tamron will help to some degree in a little light.
 It lets you use relatively slow shutter speeds without images suffering from camera shake.

 If you’re shooting action, and need fast shutter speeds to prevent motion blur, you’re going to need good light if using a super zoom lens.

-Top 3 Super Zoom for the Nikon D750
+Best Super Zoom Nikon D750 Lenses

-Its a powerful zoom lens with enough optimization for FX-format cameras, the AF-S NIKKOR 28-300mm f/3.5-5.6G ED VR provides outstanding sharpness for a broad zoom range.
+It’s a powerful zoom lens with enough optimization for FX-format cameras, the AF-S NIKKOR 28-300mm f/3.5-5.6G ED VR provides outstanding sharpness for a broad zoom range.
 It also maintains f/5.6 aperture at the telephoto end.
 Nikon’s Vibration Reduction image stabilization provides 3.5 stops for blur-free handheld shooting.
 Thus, it assures dramatically sharper still images and HD video capture.

 This D750 lens is remarkably versatile zoom and best suited for travel and other outdoor applications.
 The versatility which comes with the AF-S NIKKOR 28-300mm f/3.5-5.6G ED VR provides a broad focal length range ideal for portraits, travel, landscapes, and distant subjects.
 With optimization for edge to edge sharpness on both FX and DX-format D-SLRs, the 10.7x zoom focuses as close as 18-inches from a subject.

 The AF-S NIKKOR 28-300mm f/3.5-5.6G ED VR is an advanced lens that helps advanced Nikon D750 cameras achieve high performance.
 Adding that to its powerful 10.7x zoom capability, it has many of Nikon’s most advanced lens technologies.
 Further still, it features world-renowned NIKKOR quality glass for unrivaled performance in photography and video applications.